 “Honestly, I thought there was no way it could function at the large size of 800 people,” Beal says.
 But it kept functioning flawlessly.
 So Beal set up a national Web site, the craze spread, and the organization became the huge philanthropic system it is today.

-The Freecycle Network is currently made of over 4,000 separate community-based groups across the country and around the world that are each moderated by a local volunteer.
+The Freecycle Network is currently made of over 5,300 separate community-based groups with over 9 million members across the country and around the world that are each moderated by a local volunteer.
 Within each local group, members can post items they want to get rid of or search for free things they need.
 Up for the taking on the DC Freecycle Network: an outdoor lamp, a pair of men’s khaki pants, and pregnancy books.
 Wanted: Hawaiian-themed decorations and a laser jet printer.

 The name of the grassroots, nonprofit organization comes from the idea of free recycling, but also the “free cycle” of giving with no strings attached.